-This easy Buckwheat Macaroni Cheese was an attempt to encourage my children to eat more buckwheat.
-I thought if I could make it taste like their favourite dish in the world or at least make them think they are almost eating their favourite dish in the world then maybe buckwheat won’t be such a ‘healthy’ (i.e. to be avoided at all cost) ingredient.
+I made this Baked Buckwheat Casserole with Cheese to encourage my children to eat more buckwheat.
+I thought if I could make it taste (kind of) like their favourite dish in the world (i.e. mac’n cheese) then maybe buckwheat won’t be such a ‘healthy’ (i.e. to be avoided at all cost) ingredient.
 It worked!

 A simple cheese sauce can be used in a variety of dishes but it goes particularly well with buckwheat.
 On its own, buckwheat can be a little dry and unexciting, certainly not easy to successfully pair with other ingredients because of its distinct flavour.
-As this recipe proves buckwheat can be turned into a delicious side dish with a little help from a not too cheesy and quite ‘skinny’ (I’ve used semi-skimmed milk and low-fat cream cheese and only 2 tablespoons of butter) simple cheese sauce (I have adapted my white sauce recipe for this dish).
+But with a little help from a not too cheesy and quite ‘skinny’ simple cheese sauce you can turn buckwheat groats into a delicious side dish.

 This recipe does not take long to prepare (approximately the same amount of time that is needed to make the classic macaroni cheese).
-You can also cook buckwheat in advance – when you are ready to make the recipe just rinse the cooked buckwheat with a bit of hot water (in a strainer) and give it a good stir.
+You can also cook buckwheat in advance.
+When you are ready to make the recipe just rinse the cooked buckwheat with a bit of hot water (in a strainer) and give it a good stir.
 It’s also a good idea to cook buckwheat in salted water – you won’t have to add too much salt to the actual dish.
-Do be generous with the pepper though (I find white pepper to go particularly well in this dish).
+Do be generous with the pepper though (I find white pepper works particularly well in this dish).

 - 1.5 cup semi-skimmed milk

 - 2 tablespoons butter

 - 1 tablespoon flour

 - 1.5 tablespoons cream cheese either full-fat or low-fat

 - 120 g mature cheese I used Cheddar, grated